snap-stanford/reddit-processing/Readme.md

 # Reddit-Preprocessor

 Preprocessing pipelines for Reddit Data containing all user actions from 2016 and 2017.
-Code hre provides two kinds of transformations.
+This code generates two kinds of data transformations.
 The first transformation groups all user actions by User ID, and the second groups all user actions by submission ID.

 ## Usage

-To use the scripts, edit the following constants in `scripts/process-reddit.sh`:
+To use for Reddit data pre-processing, modify the following constants in `scripts/process-reddit.sh` as needed:

    - `REDDIT`: The top level Reddit directory
    - `OUTPUT_DIRECTORY`: The directory to put the output files
    - `PYTHON`: Set this to be a Python 3 interpreter

+and then run `scripts/process-reddit.sh`.

 ## Reddit Data Overview